Thomé H. Fang, the Man and His Career

 Genealogically speaking, with a history of 4700 years in record, the Fang family was originally an offspring from the Jis or the Jiangs, i.e., of the same family with the founders of the great Zhou Empire, Jiang Shang, King Wen, King Wu, and Duke Zhou, etc., further traceable all way up to the legendary Sage Emperor Fu Xi (Shen Nong) of antiquity.

-that the great Fang family has prepared the way for the eminence of Confucius
+Fang family has prepared the way for the eminence of Confucius looming large,

-looming large, and without the Fang heritage as background, motif, and sustenance, the so called
+and without the Fang heritage as background, motif, and sustenance, the so called “Confucian” tradition would

 3. Historical Assessment

-historical fiction writer on biographical literature, rates the Fang family of
+the well known historical fiction writer on biographical literature, rates the

-Tongcheng as “the one that, by fulfilling the requirement of four cardinal
+Fang family of Tongcheng as “the one that, by fulfilling the requirement of

-virtues: loyalty, filiality, integrity, and righteousness, proves the
+four cardinal virtues: loyalty, filiality, integrity, and righteousness, proves

 But, there is reason to believe that, had Gibbon been as familiar with the history of the empire of China as he was with that of Rome, he would have to be no less impressed with “the Glory that is the Fang family” for reasons summarized above.
 For, severally considered, how many great individuals has the Confucius family actually produced in the last 2600 years, except the one great figure Confucius himself, as compared with the Fang family?
 The glamour of the Confucius family is more a matter of royal ceremonialism, rather than a matter of individual excellence justly considered.
 This riddle of human excellence can be best dissolved by reference to the witty dictum of William Shakespeare: “Some were born great, some achieved greatness, and some have greatness thrust upon’em.”
 Which is the case with our subject – Master Thomé H. Fang?
 Nothing could be more self-evident.